 We Must Take Fearless Inventory

 Seeing the life go out of George Floyd's face while a white policeman, hand in his pocket, knelt nonchalantly on his neck, was a wake up call for our country and for me personally.
-In the weeks since his murder we have all seen police violence in real time on a mass scale.
+In the weeks since his murder we have all seen police violence in real time up close in the video of Floyd's face.
 Such brutality is only one of the casual cruelties of our racist society.
 The practices of racism have stolen black and brown peoples' hopes, dreams and health, silencing them, marginalizing them and putting their lives at risk from daily threats most whites never have to even consider.
 I feel it is time for us as a country to take a fearless inventory of the racism we harbor toward people of color and commit to raising our nation's consciousness.
 I'll start with me.

 Intellectually I have admired many black thinkers, leaders, artists, musicians, writers and journalists.
 Politically I have supported civil rights, voting rights, environmental justice, criminal justice reform and reparations for descendants of persons held in slavery.
 So how can I even consider that I have racist attitudes?
 Let's just say that I recognize my prejudices, entitlements and the stereotypes that arise from time to time.
 I know the bodily sensation they produce.
 They rear their ugly heads when a black person expresses fury at white callousness or disdain of white excuses or disbelief in the promises of liberal society, even when these attitudes are completely justified.
 I can feel how huffy I might get if someone ever called me a "Karen" or how self-righteous I feel if I hear a black person question the value of voting.
 (Can I not listen?)
 I sometimes feel that I will never understand or get it right and that feeling makes me want to give up.
 After all I can just walk away and disappear into whiteness.
 No black person has a similar privilege to disappear.